Skip to main content

 Image result for ram and sita birth

 Ram and Laxman were the chosen princes taken to be trained by the sage Vishwamitra.
-He wanted the princes to help him kill a dangerous Demon Taraka Rakhsasi in the forests where he used to perform his annual Yajnas.
+He wanted the princes to help him kill a dangerous Demon Taraka Rakshasi in the forests where he used to perform his annual Yajnas.
 A reluctant Dasharatha let his sons venture into the dangers.
 Ram and Laxman learned the arts of warfare.
 However, something told their guru they were no ordinary princes.
 At such a tender age, barely fourteen, the Princes learned quickly.
 Their tip was perfect.
 Soon, they were ready.
-Vishamitra had invited many Kings, Princes and other learned men to his Yajna.
+Vishwamitra had invited many Kings, Princes and other learned men to his Yajna.
 Upon reaching there, the brothers decided to explore the beautiful Ashrama of the learned Guru.
-They came to the garden and saw some princesses making garlands and picking flowers, their back towards them.
-Laxman realized that all the life he had lived with brothers, his heart craved a sister he never knew he had.
+They came to the garden and saw some princesses making garlands and picking flowers, their backs towards them.
+Laxman realised that all the life he had lived with brothers, his heart craved a sister he never knew he had.

-The preparations were on for the Yajnas and the eager Princess Sita was asking Vishwamitra the significance of the rituals.
-Standing a little distance away, the prince of Ayodhya was in awe of how this Princess was eager to know the reason behind everything he never ever questioned.
+The preparations were on for the Yajnas, and the eager Princess Sita was asking Vishwamitra the significance of the rituals.
+Standing a little distance away, the prince of Ayodhya was in awe of how this Princess was eager to know the reason behind everything he had never ever questioned.
 The demons were heard coming, and the learned men feared the worst.
-Every time, men were killed and the Yajnas were destroyed by these demons.
+Every time, men were killed, and the Yajnas were destroyed by these demons.
 But this time was different.
 The young Princes stuck a bow on their arrow.
 Sita watched a brave prince chant some hymns and attack the mighty demon army.
 Two brothers bravely defeated the demon clans.
 A smile appeared on Sita's lips.
 He was brave but not vain.

 " Don't you think it's wrong?"
 Her voice startled him.